Hamas: Foreign relations

-After winning the Palestinian elections, Hamas leaders made multi-national diplomatic tours abroad.
-In April 2006, Mahmoud al-Zahar (then foreign minister) visited Saudi Arabia, Syria, Kuwait, Bahrein, Qatar, the United Arab Emirates, Yemen, Libya, Algeria, Sudan and Egypt.
-He met the Saudi foreign minister Prince Faysal.
+After winning the Palestinian elections, Hamas leaders made diplomatic tours abroad.
+In April 2006, Mahmoud al-Zahar (then foreign minister) visited Saudi Arabia, Syria, Kuwait, Bahrein, Qatar, the UAE, Yemen, Libya, Algeria, Sudan and Egypt.
 In Syria he held talks on the issue of Palestinians stuck on the Syrian-Iraqi border.
-He stated that he unofficially met officials from Western Europe in Qatar who did not wish to be named.
-In May 2006, Hamas foreign minister visited Indonesia, Malaysia, the Sultanate of Brunei, Pakistan, China, Sri Lanka and Iran.
-The minister also participated in China–Arab States Cooperation Forum.
-Ismail Haniyeh in 2006 visited Egypt, Syria, Kuwait, Iran, Lebanon, Qatar and Saudi Arabia.
+He stated he met officials from Western Europe in Qatar who did not wish to be named.
+In May he visited Indonesia, Malaysia, the Sultanate of Brunei, Pakistan, China, Sri Lanka, Iran, and participated in the China–Arab States Cooperation Forum.
+Ismail Haniyeh visited Egypt, Syria, Kuwait, Iran, Lebanon, Qatar and Saudi Arabia.

 Hamas has always maintained leadership abroad.
-The movement is deliberately fragmented to ensure that Israel cannot kill its top political and military leaders.
-Hamas used to be strongly allied with both Iran and Syria.
+The movement is deliberately fragmented to ensure Israel cannot kill its leaders.
+Hamas used to be strongly allied with Iran and Syria.
 Iran gave Hamas an estimated $13–15 million in 2011 as well as access to long-range missiles.
-Hamas's political bureau was once located in the Syrian capital of Damascus before the start of the Syrian civil war.
-Relations between Hamas, Iran, and Syria began to turn cold when Hamas refused to back the government of Syrian President Bashar al-Assad.
-Instead, Hamas backed the Sunni rebels fighting against Assad.
+Hamas's political bureau was once located in the Syrian capital Damascus before the Syrian civil war.
+Relations between Hamas, Iran, and Syria began to turn cold when Hamas refused to back Syrian President Bashar al-Assad; Hamas backed the Sunni rebels fighting against Assad.
 As a result, Iran cut funding to Hamas, and Iranian ally Hezbollah ordered Hamas members out of Lebanon.
-Hamas was then forced out of Syria, and subsequently has tried to mend fences with Iran and Hezbollah.
-Hamas contacted Jordan and Sudan to see if either would open up its borders to its political bureau, but both countries refused, although they welcomed many Hamas members leaving Syria.
+Hamas was then forced out of Syria, and has tried to mend fences with Iran and Hezbollah.
+Hamas contacted Jordan and Sudan to see if either would open up its borders to its political bureau, but both refused, although they welcomed Hamas members leaving Syria.

-From 2012 to 2013, under the short-lived leadership of Muslim Brotherhood President Mohamed Morsi, Hamas had the support of Egypt.
-After Morsi was removed from office, his successor Abdul Fattah al-Sisi outlawed the Muslim Brotherhood and destroyed the tunnels Hamas built into Egypt.
-In 2015, Egypt declared Hamas a terrorist organization But this decision was overturned by Egypt in June of the same year.
-There was a rapprochement between Hamas and Egypt, when a Hamas delegation visited Cairo on 12 March 2016.
+From 2012 to 2013, under the leadership of Muslim Brotherhood President Mohamed Morsi, Hamas had the support of Egypt.
+After Morsi was removed, his successor Abdul Fattah al-Sisi outlawed the Muslim Brotherhood and destroyed the tunnels Hamas built into Egypt.
+In 2015, Egypt declared Hamas a terrorist organization, but overturned this in June the same year.
+There was a rapprochement between Hamas and Egypt, when a Hamas delegation visited Cairo in 2016.
 Hamas has assisted Egypt in controlling the insurgency in Sinai.
 Hamas denied Egypt's request to deploy its own militants in the Sinai leading to tensions between the two.

-Egypt has occasionally served as mediator between Hamas and Fatah, seeking to unify the two factions.
-In 2017, Yahya Sinwar visited Cairo for 5 weeks and convinced the Egyptian government to open the Rafah crossing, letting in cement and fuel in exchange for Hamas committing to better relations with Fatah; this subsequently led to the signing of the 2017 Fatah–Hamas Agreement.
+Egypt has occasionally served as mediator between Hamas and Fatah, seeking to unify the two.
+In 2017, Yahya Sinwar visited Cairo and convinced Egypt to open the Rafah crossing, letting in cement and fuel in exchange for Hamas committing to better relations with Fatah; this led to the signing of the 2017 Fatah–Hamas Agreement.